DardelHMB/wiiuerrorinfo/docs/home.md

 Note: I recommend a Pi Pico over the zero, that way, you can use it for [de_fuse](https://lazr1026.github.io/unbrick/#/) if needed later.

-If you're using a Pi Pico/Zero, follow the instructions on the [Github repo](https://github.com/GaryOderNichts/udpih#instructions), I will only provide instructions for the UDPIH Payload.
+If you're using a Pi Pico/Zero, follow the instructions on the [Github repo](https://github.com/GaryOderNichts/udpih#instructions) for booting recovery_menu, I will only provide instructions for the UDPIH nxpayload.

 1. Download [updih_nxpayload](https://github.com/GaryOderNichts/udpih_nxpayload/releases/latest)
 2. Also download [recovery_menu](https://github.com/GaryOderNichts/recovery_menu/releases/latest) and place it on the root of your Wii U's SD card
-3. Either place it in `/bootloader/payloads` on your sd card or inject it with your favourite payload injector
+3. Either place it in `/bootloader/payloads` on your sd card and boot it with Hekate `Payloads --> udpih_nxpayload.bin`, or inject it with your favourite payload injector
 4. Connect your Switch to the Wii U with a USB C-A cable.
 Do not turn on the Wii U or activate the UPDPIH gadget yet.
 5. Power on your Wii U
 6. Wait for the Wii U logo to appear on your TV/Gamepad then activate the UDPIH gadget